UCF Knights women's basketball: History

-The 2021–22 season would be record-breaking for UCF, with the Knights going 26–4 and being ranked in both polls for the first time in school history.
-UCF would also win their first regular season championship since 2004–05.
-In the AAC Tournament, UCF would beat Tulsa (69–54) and dominate SMU (61–28) before facing their rival, USF, in a championship rematch from the season before.
-After being down for 3 quarters, UCF would take over in the 4th quarter, at one point going on a 12–1 run, and win their first AAC Tournament title (53–45) as well as their first conference tournament victory since 2010–11, clinching a 7th NCAA Tournament appearance.
-Furthermore, in the NCAA Tournament, UCF would advance to the second round for the first time in school history with a 69–52 victory over Florida and fell just short to UConn, losing 52–47.
+The 2021–22 season was record-breaking for UCF, with the Knights going 26–4 and being ranked in both polls for the first time in school history.
+UCF also won their first regular season championship since 2004–05.
+In the AAC Tournament, UCF beat Tulsa (69–54) and dominated SMU (61–28) before facing their rival, USF, in a championship rematch from the season before.
+After being down for three quarters, UCF took over in the 4th quarter, at one point going on a 12–1 run, and won their first AAC Tournament title (53–45) as well as their first conference tournament victory since 2010–11, clinching a 7th NCAA Tournament appearance.
+Furthermore, in the NCAA Tournament, UCF advanced to the second round for the first time in school history with a 69–52 victory over Florida, and fell just short to UConn, losing 52–47.

 On March 26, 2022, Coach Abe left the Knights to take the head coach position at her alma mater, Georgia.
 She was replaced by Sytia Messer, the associate head coach at LSU and previously a head coach at Tennessee Tech.
 Messer won the national championship in 2019 as an assistant with Baylor, and made the Final Four as a player with Arkansas in 1998.